andyfraser/shop-demo/README.md

 - **Attributes Management:** Define custom product attributes (e.g., Brand, Color, Material) and manage their values.
 - **Database Backup & Restore:** Export the entire database (SQLite or MySQL) and restore from a backup file directly through the interface.
 - **Promotions Management:** Create complex discount rules targeting specific products, categories, or entire orders (percentage, fixed, or Buy X Get Y) with date and usage limits.
+- **Currency Management:** Manage multiple currencies, set exchange rates, and define the base store currency.
 - **Review Moderation:** Approve or reject customer product reviews.
+- **Audit Logs:** Comprehensive tracking of all administrative actions (POST requests) and system events, allowing for easy troubleshooting and accountability.
 - Order management with status workflow (pending → confirmed → shipped → delivered / cancelled).
 - **Detailed Order History:** Comprehensive tracking of all status changes, return requests, and refunds, with clear attribution to the customer or admin who performed the action.
 - **Return & Refund Tracking:** Admin visibility into return requests, item-level return details, and automated refund status updates.